How to send and receive SMS messages from FTP server

 you specify them correctly for the FTP user in the respective edit

 boxes containing the paths in the General tab of the

 You can use the

-To start installing and configuring a Colour SMS
+To start installing and configuring an FTP user,

-user, click the Add button in the top right-hand corner of
+click the Add button in the top right-hand corner of the

 This will bring up an interface consisting of two panels.